zephirefaith/courage/it_s_her.md

 And my gaze fell on her face
 Serene as a calm sky
 Her eyes...shy

 Black Cashmere
 Wrapped around her arms
 A secretive dark being
 She has endless charms
 And the twinkle of stars
 Just for company
+Beckoning to follow her
 Gently, she tugs at me
-Beckoning to follow her
 Into the land of my dreams
 She unshackles me
 From my worldly bonds
-And I fall like a single drop
+And I fall
+Like a single drop
 Going upwards
 .
 .